corail-research/learning-generic-csp/README.md

 - src: source code
 -

+## SAT problem
+The implementation for GNNs on the SAT problem can be found in src/models/sat.
+To complete the setup, you can run the scripts/setup.sh script to install PyMiniSolvers.

 ## Setup
 As usual, start by creating a virtual environment and installing the requirements:
 Expand All